IBM/StorageCephVagrant/README.md

 The vagrant deployment will automatically subscribe the machines at Red Hat.

-To finalize the installation, ssh into the `ceph-admin` node and execute the preflight Ansible playbook:
+To finalize the installation, ssh into the `ceph7-admin` node and execute the preflight Ansible playbook:

 ```
-vagrant ssh ceph-admin
+vagrant ssh ceph7-admin
 cd /usr/share/cephadm-ansible/
 ansible-playbook -i inventory/production/hosts cephadm-preflight.yml --extra-vars "ceph_origin=ibm"
 ```

-For the next step you need to set the environment variables again on the ceph-admin node:
+For the next step you need to set the environment variables again on the ceph7-admin node:

 ```
 export IBM_CR_USERNAME=<your IBM Container Registry user name>